 Plant disease risk prediction

-Increasingly, using agricultural data to predict plant disease has become an important tool in crop management.
-This type of forecasting is necessary to justify each instance of fungicide application, as well as optimise the timing, targeting and dosage.
-Several factors influence the level of risk for plant disease including the crop flowering stage, petal or airborne spore inoculum levels and weather conditions.
+Increasingly, using agricultural data to predict plant disease has become an essential tool in crop management.
+This type of forecasting is necessary to justify each instance of fungicide application and optimise the timing, targeting, and dosage.
+Several factors influence the risk for plant disease, including the crop flowering stage, petal or airborne spore inoculum levels and weather conditions.
 A Risk Score is calculated based on these variables.